TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 ## 2.5 Manually correcting the output

-Once the images have been processed, you can **manually correct the detected nuclei** by adding, inverting or deleting ones.
+Once the images have been processed, you can **manually correct the output** by adding, inverting or deleting nuclei.
 To do so, the nuclei overlay must be enabled.
 To **add a nucleus**, left-click on an area where no nucleus is present.
 To **invert a nucleus**, i.e. switch it from positive to negative or vice-versa, left-click on an already existing one.
 And to **delete a nucleus**, right-click on an already existing one.

 It is also possible to **invert or delete multiple nuclei at once**.
 To do so, left- or right-click and drag to form a selection box.
 All the nuclei inside